 Kate Burnet

-As a yoga teacher, I’m sometimes thanked by students who are amazed by their progress.
-I gently remind them that it isn’t me—or even the yoga—that’s responsible for their growth.
-It’s them.
+Once in a while, I’m thanked by a yoga student who is amazed by their progress.
+I remind them that it isn’t me—or even the yoga that’s responsible—it’s them!
 The same is true in massage therapy: the therapist is simply a guide, illuminating the path.
-The client is the one who takes the brave step forward toward healing.
+The client is the one who takes the brave step forward toward understanding.

 Before settling into this work, I spent many years immersed in creative and exploratory pursuits that took me across the U.S. and abroad, deepening my understanding of culture, narrative, and human resilience.
 Those experiences continue to inform how I listen, observe, and show up with care and curiosity.

-These days, I live with my daughter, Minnie, and two chihuahuas, Freddy and Bo, in a 100-year-old house at the end of a dead-end road in South Bloomington, next to the Empire Quarry.
-We love long walks, horror movies, plant-therapy shopping at May’s, and watching animals on the internet.
+These days, I live with my daughter (Minnie) and two small dogs (Freddy and Bo), a tortoise (Tina) in a 100-year-old house in south Bloomington at the end of a dead-end road, next to the Empire Quarry.
+We love long walks, plant-therapy shopping at May’s, and watching animals on the internet.